Upper School Mathematics

 Prerequisite: Pre-Algebra equivalent and/or Middle School geometry, Mathematics Department Approval

 This course begins with a brief refresh of pre-algebra skills, including the order of operations, operations with fractions, negative numbers, and solving simple equations.
-Advanced Algebra is designed to provide students with a foundation for their progression through the remainder of the Mathematics Curriculum.
+Algebra I is designed to provide students with a foundation for their progression through the remainder of the Mathematics Curriculum.

 Topics of study will include: